WyattBlue/auto-editor/site/src/blog/nim-vs-zig.md

 Also, for some reason, Zig doesn't have a for loop construct even though it's trying to appeal to C/JavaScript programmers.
 I don't why this is the case.

 ## Conclusion
-I prefer Nim, both because it prioritizes what I need, but also because it aligns with my values, such having AST macros, a minimalist OOP system, closures, and having an orthogonal design in general.
+I prefer Nim, both because it prioritizes what I need, but also because it aligns with my values, such as having AST macros, a minimalist OOP system, closures, and having an orthogonal design in general.

 Zig seems like a fine choice if you really want C performance but want to avoid the many pain points of actually writing C ([a somewhat crowded space](https://ziglang.org/learn/why_zig_rust_d_cpp/)).
 However, I don't think Zig's value for simplicity is helpful.
 It's just going to shift the complexity to user code.